snoyberg/posa-chapter/warp.md

 Each status is referred to by an `IORef`.
 `IORef` is a reference whose value can be destructively updated.
 To update status through this `IORef`, atomicity is not necessary because status is just overwritten.
-In addition to the timeout manager, each user thread repeatedly turns its status to `Active` through its own `IORef` as its connection actively continues.
+(FIXME: #12) In addition to the timeout manager, each user thread repeatedly turns its status to `Active` through its own `IORef` as its connection actively continues.